keycloakify/oidc-spa/README.md

 It work with any spec compliant OIDC provider like [Keycloak](https://www.keycloak.org/), [Auth0](https://auth0.com/) or [Microsoft EntraID](https://www.microsoft.com/fr-fr/security/business/identity-access/microsoft-entra-id) and replace provider-specific SDKs like [keycloak-js](https://www.npmjs.com/package/keycloak-js), [auth0-spa-js](https://www.npmjs.com/package/@auth0/auth0-spa-js), or [@azure/msal-browser](https://www.npmjs.com/package/@azure/msal-browser) with one unified API, freeing your app from vendor lock-in and making it deployable in any IT system.
 Concretely this mean that it let you build an app and sell it to different companies ensuring they will be able to deploy it in their environment regardless of what auth platform they use internally. &#x20;

-oidc-spa provides strong guarantees regarding the protection of your tokens [**even in case of successful XSS or supply chain attacks**](https://docs.oidc-spa.dev/v/v8/resources/xss-and-supply-chain-attack-protection).
+oidc-spa provides strong guarantees regarding token exfiltration prevention [**even in case of successful XSS or supply chain attacks**](https://docs.oidc-spa.dev/v/v8/resources/token-exfiltration-defence).
 No other implementation can currently claim that. &#x20;

 It is uncompromising in terms of performance, security, DX, and UX.
 You get a state-of-the-art authentication and authorization system out of the box with zero glue code to write and no knobs to adjust.